iceablemedia/chooko-lite/readme.txt

 == CHANGELOG ==

+= 1.2.6 =
+August 29th, 2016
+* Fixed typo that slipped through the last update

 = 1.2.5 =
 August 29th, 2016
 * Removed function chooko_render_title() used as a fallback for title tag support